stevegt/cc-guide/README.md

 decentralized systems help to foster a sense of community and shared purpose that can be difficult to achieve in centralized systems.

-The rise of decentralized systems has led to innovations in numerous fields, including governance, finance, and social media.
-These systems are revolutionizing the way we interact with each other online and are helping to create a more equitable and democratic society.
-Decentralized systems offer a unique opportunity for individuals to exercise greater freedom and autonomy, while also promoting collaboration, transparency, and accountability.
-As we continue to develop these systems, we can expect them to play an increasingly central role in shaping the future of our world.

 ## Why was decentralization not feasible before now?

-The system we describe here is only now becoming feasible due to advances in technology, including the capabilities of modern browsers and the rapid acceleration machine learning capabilities to aid in planning and development for complex systems.
+The system we describe here is only now becoming feasible due to advances in technology, including the capabilities of modern browsers and the rapid acceleration of machine learning capabilities to aid in planning and development for complex systems.
 The growing popularity of decentralized systems enabled by these changes has paved the way for the adoption of CC and its underlying principles.